tbrowne5/Better-data-for-better-predictions-data-curation-improves-deep-learning-for-sgRNA-Cas9-prediction/data/README.md

-## Model Data and Raw Data
+## Model, Paper, Raw, and Supplementary Data

 This directory contains the crisprHAL Tev, crisprHAL eSp, and crisprHAL WT model training and hold-out test sets, with model-specific input lengths.
+Additionally, it contains independent test sets for each model, raw data used for dataset generation, and supplementary data from the paper: "Better data for better predictions: data curation improves deep learning  for sgRNA/Cas9  prediction".

 ### Files in each \[TEV/ESP/WT-]SPCAS9_TEST_SETS subdirectory:
 * pTox TevSpCas9 independent test set with requisite model input length